-Application security products used at Cyberteam Security Services include static and dynamic analysis methods, to prevent security issues in software applications for enterprise, Web, cloud, and mobile:
+Application security products used at Cyberteam Security Services include static and dynamic analysis methods, to help prevent security issues in your software applications for enterprise, Web, cloud, and mobile apps:

 - Relevant Area – Application security has become more relevant and important as attacks have moved up the stack to exploit coding weaknesses.

 - Static and Run-Time – Techniques for addressing cybersecurity issues in applications involve static and dynamic solutions at compile and run-time.

 - Actively Growing Need – The coming years will see significant growth in application security techniques and methods for enterprise customers.

 Increasingly, application security controls to address the run-time environment, which complements more traditional software controls that emphasise source code, software process, and compile-time safety.
 All application security methods can be used for the following types of software: